 The problem we have with the reporting on this subject is not that it isn’t correct, but that it’s not complete.
 Most times, when you read a story about a hack, the reporter will connect the website attacks with potential revenue lost or headache for the company.
 For example, this headline about recent hacks in Los Angeles reads, “Hackers hit 73% of LA businesses.”
 The focus is on the businesses that may be harmed, but the truth is that the business is usually just a conduit for the hacker to reach you because if they can do that, then they can reap rewards.
 The truth is that these hacks are affecting visitors as much as they’re affecting websites.
 When Symantec puts out a post saying that antivirus software is dead, and their own AVs are stopping less than 50% of malicious attacks, they aren’t saying attacks aren’t happening.
 They’re saying they’re getting more complex.

 These attacks start when you visit a compromised site.

-There are simple ways, like employing a website firewall, for websites to proactively protect their content and your information.
-No solution will ever be 100% secure, but when a website doesn’t do so, they’re implicitly telling you that they don’t care about your information.
+There are simple ways for websites to proactively protect their content and your information, like employing a website firewall.
+No solution will ever be 100% secure, but when a website doesn’t have protection, the owners of the website are implicitly telling you that they don’t care about your information.
 By letting hackers harm their website or employ malicious tactics, websites are really letting them attack you.
 The best way to protect yourself is to visit clean websites.
 If your favorite sites aren’t protected, then make sure their webmaster understands how important website security is to you.